solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ## Connecting to the database

-At this point, you are viewing the application with some sample data.
-The web application is not reading or writing to the database.
+The application should now be available and show some sample data, however the web application is not reading or writing to the database.
 Let's go through the steps to configure the database configuration information.

+1. Capture the database connection information.
+Open the Azure CLI Cloud Shell and run this command.

+    ``` cmd
+    az webapp deployment list-publishing-profiles --resource-group <resource group name> --name <app service name>
+    ```

+2. Capture the following connection values:

+    -   Host/Server
+    -   User ID
+    -   Password

+    > **Note:** For production environments, values will be retrieved
+    > from Azure Key Vault.

+3. Navigate to the Flexible Server in the resource group and create the `contosonoshnow` database.

+    ![][28]

+    > **Note:** It is possible to alternative commands in the App
+    > Service SSL terminal to create the database.

+    ``` bash
+    mysql --host=<hostname>-server.mysql.database.azure.com --user=<user name> --password=<password> --ssl=true
+    ```

+    ``` sql
+    CREATE DATABASE contosonoshnow
+    ```

+    ``` bash
+    exit
+    ```

+4. With the database connection information in hand, open the App Service SSH console and configure the **.env** project file.

+    ``` bash
+    nano /home/site/wwwroot/.env
+    ```

+    ![Configure the database environment variables.]

+    Update the following environment variables:

+    -   DB_HOST
+    -   DB_DATABASE
+    -   DB_USERNAME
-TODO - Tim
+    -   DB_PASSWORD

+5. Run the `php artisan migrate` command to create the tables in the contosonoshnow database.

+    ``` bash
+    php artisan migrate
+    ```

+    ![][29]

+6. Run the `php artisan db:seed` command to seed the database with sample data values.

+    ``` bash
+    php artisan db:seed
+    ```

+    ![Seeded database.]

+7. Navigate back to the web app and enter a sample order.

+    ![][30]

+8. Verify the order was saved to the Flexible Server database.

+    ![][31]

 ## What happens to my app during an Azure deployment?

-All the officially supported deployment methods make changes to the files in the /home/site/wwwroot folder of your app.
-These files are used to run your app.
-The web framework of your choice may use a subdirectory as the site root.
+All the officially supported deployment methods make changes to the files in the /home/site/wwwroot folder of the app.
+These files are used to run the application.
+The web framework of choice may use a subdirectory as the site root.
 For example, Laravel, uses the public/ subdirectory as the site root.

 The environment variable could be set globally or at the project level.
 Setting the environment variables at the project level, when possible, allows for deployment independence and reduces the likelihood of dependency collision.

-TODO: add more specific information related to getting PHP/Laravel running in Azure.

 ## Troubleshooting tips

--   Select your App Service in the Azure Portal.
+-   Select the App Service in the Azure Portal.
 In the **Monitoring** section, select **Log Stream**.
 -   [Troubleshoot connection issues to Azure Database for MySQL]
 -   Running `php -i` at the Azure App Service SSH console will provide